Free Trial

 What is VanEck Energy Income ETF's current short interest?

 Short interest is the volume of VanEck Energy Income ETF shares that have been sold short but have not yet been covered or closed out.
-As of May 15th, investors have sold 3,700 shares of EINC short.
+As of July 31st, traders have sold 1,000 shares of EINC short.
+0.13% of VanEck Energy Income ETF's shares are currently sold short.
 Learn More on VanEck Energy Income ETF's current short interest.

-What is a good short interest ratio for VanEck Energy Income ETF?
+What is a good short interest percentage for VanEck Energy Income ETF?

 Is VanEck Energy Income ETF's short interest increasing or decreasing?

-VanEck Energy Income ETF saw a increase in short interest in May.
-As of May 15th, there was short interest totaling 3,700 shares, an increase of 48.0% from the previous total of 2,500 shares.
+VanEck Energy Income ETF saw a decrease in short interest during the month of July.
+As of July 31st, there was short interest totaling 1,000 shares, a decrease of 23.1% from the previous total of 1,300 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 Which stocks are the most shorted right now?